ferbsx/Fungal-DeePaC/README.md

 ## RC-CNN model training:
 - `preproc_config_training.ini`: an example of the configuration files used to pre-process the input data for the model.
 (Turn `.fasta` into `.npy` files.)
 To run this file, a DeePaC command, eg: `deepac preproc preproc_config_training.ini` needs to run.
 - `fungi-all-log-cnn-edt26.ini`: an example of the configuration files used to train RC-CNN.
 This one is from our best performing RC-CNN (the file includes all the details, such as which data files, architecture, hyperparameter setting were used.).
 To train a model, the following command needs to be used: `deepac train -c fungi-all-log-cnn-edt26.ini` (for run-time details, the command can be preceded with `time `).
+For more examples and descriptions, please look into the DeePaC tool [1] (documentation: https://rki_bioinformatics.gitlab.io/DeePaC/)

 ## Evaluating our best-performing RC-CNN: